0x4ka/Quartz/content/thoughts/About an analysis of the price formation process in the NFT .md

 ---
-title: "About an analysis of the price formation process in the NFT market"
+title: 'About an analysis of the price formation process in the NFT market'
 date: 2023-04-26T14:01:14.000+09:00
 tags:
 ---